ferdy/.emacs.d/README.md

 ## First steps

-This is how I build and install Emacs on Ubuntu.
+This is how I build and install Emacs on Ubuntu 18.04.
 If you are using a different operating system, you need to understand how to install the required dependencies.
 Otherwise just run:

 ```console